Tips and recommendations

 A question of attitude

-Back and neck pain are some of the most widespread health problems of our time.
-Working people are often particularly affected, since having an uncomfortable or simply unhealthy posture while working is one of the possible causes.
-Since every person has individual physical characteristics and needs, the right monitor can make a key contribution to preventing back and neck pain.
-While the tilt angle of laptop screens can be adjusted at best, external monitors can be optimally adjusted in terms of height, tilt and rotation to fit your individual preferences, so that you can work in the best way possible, whether standing or sitting.
+Back and neck pain are among the most widespread health problems of our time.
+Working people are particularly frequently affected, as working in an uncomfortable or simply unhealthy posture is one of the possible causes.
+The right monitor makes a decisive contribution here, as every person has individual physical characteristics and needs.
+While notebook monitors can at best be adjusted in terms of tilt, external monitors can be optimally adapted to your individual preferences in terms of height, tilt and rotation to allow you to work both sitting and standing.